 Convocation begins when the mace, the symbol of authority of the university, is placed in front of the chancellor.

 Following the opening formalities, the candidates for degrees will be presented.
-At the appropriate time, ushers will direct you to the left side of the stage where you will pass your name card to the college registrar.
+At the appropriate time, ushers will direct you to the left side of the stage where you will pass your name card to the Grenfell registrar.
 When your name is called, you should cross to the centre of the stage, pass your hood to the vice-president and kneel on the stool.
 The vice-president places the hood over your head.
 The chancellor will then offer you congratulations.
-You should then proceed across and off the stage to the backstage area where you will receive your degree certificate, have professional photos taken and then be directed back to your seat.
+You should then proceed across and off the stage to the backstage area where you will receive your degree, have professional photos taken and then be directed back to your seat.
 The ceremony concludes after the conferring of the honorary degree.

 If you have any questions or concerns, please contact: